Kyriosity/read-write/README+/software/design/samples/README.md

 Codes may rely on mathematical *invertibility* (to undo and browse changes) while [one-way functions](https://en.wikipedia.org/wiki/One-way_function)<sup><b>w</b></sup> may suit for trace or hack safety.

-Values difference may suggest a math operation to reproduce, or disclose a function (e.g. one point for an exponent, and two for a line).
+Value differences may suggest a mathematical operation to reproduce, or disclose a function (e.g., one point for an exponent, and two for a line).

 ### Optimization